 Increases Flexibility and Strength.
 Yoga stretches out the shoulders, lower back, and hamstrings, increasing mobility and preventing injury.
 It also decreases body fat and builds muscular strength.

 Enhances Mental Attitude.
 By integrating the mind with the body, yoga improves cognitive function, memory, and reduces the stress and anxiety that can exacerbate diabetic symptoms.
 Focusing the mind gives you a daily dose of mental clarity necessary for nurturing yourself and staying on top of your diabetes.

 Move slowly through each pose, remembering to breathe as you move.
 Pause after any pose you find challenging, especially if you are short of breath, and start again when your breathing returns to normal.
 The idea is to hold each pose for a few slow breaths before moving on to the next one.

 Best Yoga Poses for Diabetes

 If you need pose instructions or want to follow a video, check out Yoga for Diabetes

 Remember, if you feel light-headed during your yoga practice, lie down flat in relaxation pose and breathe.

-The best yoga routine for beginners includes other healthy habits, like a nutritious diet, both aerobic and strength training exercise, and enough rest.
-These positive lifestyle changes will help manage your diabetes and bring a new level of health and well-being into your life.
+The best yoga routine for beginners includes other healthy habits, like a nutritious diet, aerobic and strength training exercise, and plenty of rest.
+These positive lifestyle changes will help manage your diabetes and bring a new level of health and wellbeing into your life!
 Namaste.